Important Information for Elearning students

 Proctored tests/assignments for your GCSC online classes can be taken free of charge at any one of GCSC Testing Centers (see below for more information on the different campuses).
 Another option, which is free for tests that are available online, is to use the testing software Respondus Monitor.
 Respondus Monitor allows you to take proctored exams using a web-camera and a microphone from anywhere.
 If you choose to take your proctored test(s) at an external (non-GCSC) site, you may be responsible for an additional fee by the proctoring institution.

-Students living in Bay County will test in the GCSC Testing Center located on the 3rd floor of the McSpadden Student Union West.
+Students living in Bay County will test in the GCSC Testing Center located on the 1st floor of the Student Union West, Room 80.
 You must make an appointment for taking exams using Register Blast at least two business days in advance of the day you would like to test.
 Final exams must be scheduled at least one week prior to your preferred test day.

 Students living in Gulf or Franklin Counties will test at the Gulf/Franklin Center in Port St. Joe.
 You must contact the Testing Center at least two weeks prior to the first exam date.